About this mod

 - Nuke settlement before import

-Undoubtedly the most fun feature of Transfer Settlements is to erase your previous home in this spectacular fashion!
+Undoubtedly one of the most fun features of Transfer Settlements - London is to erase your previous home in this spectacular fashion!
 Don't worry, the explosions are harmless.
 Kinda. :)

 START THE IMPORT!

-Closes the Pip-Boy and starts the import process.
+Closes the Pip-Boy or the terminal and starts the import process.
 It will automatically teleport you to the settlement if your character is too far away.

 The Import process will start by blowing up everything on your settlement if you've chosen this option before.
 Extra points for flying Brahmins!